Partney was famous for it's sheep fairs. The Partney Sheep Fair were held each August until 2001.

 by the Danes.
 In 1115 a hospital was built on the Abbey site for the sick,

-aged and travellers, but was dissolved about 1180.
+aged and travelers, but was dissolved about 1180.

 Partney nearly became a lost village at the time of the Black Death, it is understood that Partney House was the only one to escape the plague.
 Victims were buried in the Fair Field which has never been developed.

-Captain Matthew Flinders, explorer and cousin of Sir John Franklin, was married in the church, dedicated to St Nicholas.
-On a surveying expedition to Australia he was joined by his cousin John and between them they gave more than 20 locations Lincolnshire place names.
+Captain Matthew Flinders (1774-1814), explorer and cousin of Sir John Franklin, was married in the church dedicated to St Nicholas.
+On a surveying expedition to Australia Matthew Flinders was joined by his cousin John and between them they gave more than twenty locations Lincolnshire place names.

 day his book A Voyage to Terra Australia was first published.

 Whilst a prisoner of war on Mauritius he wrote a book dedicated to his cat Trim who accompanied him on four ships.
 It was only published as recently as 1977.